psaux-it/nginx-fastcgi-cache-purge-and-preload/README.md

 #### MULTISITE SETTINGS

 Evertime you want to add new website you need to register it to fastcgi-cache website pool first.
 Then continue with the setting up new INSTANCE.
 Because we have multiple fastcgi-cache path we need to listen all of them for **create** events via inotifywait & setfacl.
-This process on going under root so we keep one of the copy of main script under root that we will use it in systemd service for running on boot.
+This process on going under root (explained below) so it is best to keep one of the copy of main script under root.
+This way it is more manageable.
+We will use this copy for systemd service for running on boot.

 ##### First Time Setup

 1) copy **fastcgi_ops.sh** under root e.g. **/root/scripts/fastcgi_ops.sh**
+2) edit script and register your existed websites to fastcgi-cache website pool under MULTISITE SETTINGS
-2) open systemd service file (**wp-fcgi-notify.service**) and set execstart & stop script path e.g. **/root/scripts/fastcgi_ops.sh** (keep the script arguments **--wp-inotify-start** and **--wp-inotify-stop**)<br/>
+3) open systemd service file (**wp-fcgi-notify.service**) and set execstart & stop script path e.g. **/root/scripts/fastcgi_ops.sh** (keep the script arguments **--wp-inotify-start** and **--wp-inotify-stop**)<br/>
-3) move **wp-fcgi-notify.service** to **/etc/systemd/system/** and start service **under root**.
+4) move **wp-fcgi-notify.service** to **/etc/systemd/system/** and start service.
 Check service is started without any error.

 ```
 cp wp-fcgi-notify.service /etc/systemd/system/
 systemctl daemon-reload
 systemctl start wp-fcgi-notify.service
+systemctl status wp-fcgi-notify.service
 systemctl enable wp-fcgi-notify.service
 ```